albertattard/java-boot-camp/04 - Testing.md

 ### Parameterized Test

+The following example makes use of the [`@CsvSource` annotation](https://junit.org/junit5/docs/current/api/org.junit.jupiter.params/org/junit/jupiter/params/provider/CsvSource.html) as we have multiple parameters.
+In case of single parameters, the [`@ValueSource` annotation](https://junit.org/junit5/docs/current/api/org.junit.jupiter.params/org/junit/jupiter/params/provider/ValueSource.html) can be used.

-1. Convert the test to make use of Parameters instead
+1. Convert the test to make use of parameters instead

     ```java
     package demo;